nastia-h8/goit-react-hw-08-phonebook/README.md

 Upd:

-- Removed the code responsible for storing and reading contacts from the local storage, and added communication with the backend (`mockapi.io`) for storing contacts
-- Used `createAsyncThunk` to declare asynchronous action generators and make HTTP requests.
+- Added the ability to register, login, user updates and work with a private collection of contacts
+- Used `JSON Web Token`
+- Styling